aerogear/aerogear-ios-cookbook/Shoot/README.md

 You want to shoot cool photos and share them with friends using GoogleDrive or Facebook account?
 With Shoot'nShare you can take picture, browse your camera roll, pick a picture and share it!
 Picture get uploaded to your GoogleDrive or Facebook wall.
+You can also run this demo with its associated [Keyclaok backend](https://github.com/corinnekrych/aerogear-backend-cookbook/tree/master/Shoot) and upload photo to your own social network.

 ## Facebook setup